womei/yri-website/_posts/2024-08-20-upcoming-elections.markdown

 There is only one hard requirement:

-- be employed by the TU Delft directly (not external PhD) for at least 6 months, i.e. 1st of October 2024
+- be employed by the TU Delft directly (not external PhD) for at least 6 months prior to the elections, i.e. 1st of October 2024

 However, it is important that candidates have the time, enthusiasm, and motivation to represent the employees of the TU Delft.